vekatze/neut/book/src/basis.md

 this => "jIx5FxfoymZ-X0jLXGcALSwK4J7NlR1yCdXqH2ij67o"
 ```

-The compiler then resolves `this` like below:
+The compiler then resolves `this` as follows:

 ```text
 this.string.io.get-line